gitlabhq/omnibus-gitlab/doc/settings/database.md

 1. Starts the remaining services and removes the deploy page.
 1. If any errors are detected during this process, it reverts to the old version of the database.

-Once the upgrade is complete, verify everything is working as expected.
+After the upgrade is complete, verify that everything is working as expected.

-**Once you have verified that your GitLab instance is running correctly**, you can clean up the old database files:
+**After you have verified that your GitLab instance is running correctly**, you can clean up the old database files:

 ```shell